Elbe: Dresden – Magdeburg

 Available rental bikes

-The electric bikes have no coster brake.
-Upon request, a few electric bikes with coaster bakre are available.
+Please keep in mind that the electric bikes don't have a coster brake.
+Upon request, a few electric bikes with coaster brake are available.

-A possible resulting tourist tax is not part of the travel price and therefor it is payable locally at the hotel.
+A possible resulting tourist tax is not part of the travel price and therefore it is payable locally at the hotel.

 7 day hotline service